Jsparrow/jsparrow.github.io/docs/github/README.md

-# jSparrow Github App
+# jSparrow GitHub App

-The jSparrow Github App is the integration of jSparrow refactoring as part of a Github app.
+The jSparrow GitHub App is the integration of jSparrow refactoring as part of a GitHub app.